Chapter 2

 In addition to Cowie (1989) and Hornby (1975) codes, further verb codes distinguish:

-The different verb forms (lexical, DO, HAVE, or BE) allow for different verb codes. verb_code of (2.30) determines compatible verb codes, taking a capital letter as the value for its first parameter to identify the verb form: V for lexical verbs, D for DO verbs, H for HAVE verbs, or B for BE verbs.
-A verb_code call will then return through the Code parameter a code picked from the corresponding list for compatible codes.
+Different verb classes allow for different verb codes. verb_code of (2.30) determines compatible verb codes, taking a capital letter as the value for its first parameter to identify verb class:

 (2.30)